-The app is not intended to record GPS activities or other stats when using iPods/iPads/tablets since they do not have a native GPS chip for tracking without 'A-GPS' and a cellular signal.
-For any issues with GPS on an Android device, read through our Android GPS help article.
+*Note: our app is not intended to record GPS activities or other stats when using iPods/iPads/tablets since they do not have a native GPS chip for tracking without assisted GPS and a cellular signal.

 Enabling Location Services on iOS: